RussellMelchiorre/RoutineSync/README.md

 RoutineSync

 ## 1. Project Description
-This browser based web application to help keep you and your friends on task and improve your productivity, you can create and delete events, use preset timers, create custom timers and alarms, and manage your friendships.
+RoutineSync is a browser-based productivity web app designed to help you and your friends stay on task and manage your time efficiently.
+With features like customizable timers, alarms, event creation, and friend management, you can coordinate schedules and boost productivity all in one place.

 ## 2. Names of Contributors
 * Hailey Kim